-This post is part of a regular series called 360 Perspectives, featuring customers, partners, and experts unraveling the complexities of what it takes to change mindsets, connect silos, and put the customer at the center of their business.
+Peter Doolan is EVP of Digital Transformation & Innovation.
+He shares what it takes to change mindsets, overcome silos, and put the customer at the centre of the business.

 Who owns customer centricity?
-Ultimately, everyone in your organization does.
+Ultimately, everyone in your organisation does.
 That means collaboration must be your top priority.

 In a previous article from this series, we talked about the need for customer-centric business processes, which lie at the heart of any customer-focused business.
 How do you bring these processes to life?
 You have to act as a unified team across silos so employees closest to the end customer are empowered to create enduring relationships.

 Customer-centric companies have silos, too.
 They have clear designations of who’s doing what for efficiency.
 But they empower distinct departments to share, collaborate, and deliver integrated customer experiences — down to even the most junior employees.

 Empower every employee to deliver the full force of the company

 There is a good reason for silos: speed and efficiency.
 In the past, you could leave that statement and move on, confident in its accuracy.
 In today’s — and definitely tomorrow’s — digital world, rigid silos might be fast and efficient at repetition, but they are slow, expensive, and critical of change.
 To move your company from product-centric to customer-centric, you can keep silos but you have to advance them with new tools, new language, and new culture to ensure they become flexible, hyper-collaborative, and sensitive to customer needs.

 What happens when customers have a poor experience with your brand?
 They speak to the first person they get from the company, and they don’t care what department the person is in.
 Unfortunately, and all too often, the customer ends up having to navigate the org chart to get what they want.
 Employees are simply not empowered and connected to serve the customer’s needs.